masterthought/jenkins-cucumber-jvm-reports-plugin/README.md

+# Please Note This Ruby Version is Experimental

+Please be aware that this ruby plugin is experimental and may be unstable on jenkins.
+Also it requires the latest version of jenkins as well as having the ruby-runtime plugin installed.

+At the moment I recommend using the [java version of this plugin:](git@github.com:masterthought/jenkins-cucumber-jvm-reports-plugin.git)

 # Publish pretty [cucumber-jvm](https://github.com/cucumber/cucumber-jvm) reports on [Jenkins](http://jenkins-ci.org/)

 This is a [pure Ruby Jenkins plugin](https://github.com/jenkinsci/jenkins.rb) which publishes pretty html reports showing the results of cucumber-jvm runs.